-Gladstone Regional Council Planning Scheme Uses Definition State Adopted Infrastructure Charge Schedule Council Charging Category Utility installation Premises used to provide the public with the following services: unusual supply or treatment of water, hydraulic power or gas unusual services services unusual transport services including road, rail or water unusual waste management facilities, or unusual transport services including road, rail or water unusual transport services including road, rail or water unusual transport services including road, rail or water unusual transport services unusu Specialised Use Specialised Use Veterinary services Premises used for veterinary care, surgery and treatment of animals that may include provision for the short-term accommodation of the animals on the premises.
+Gladstone Regional Council Planning Scheme Uses Definition State Adopted Infrastructure Charge Schedule Council Charging Category Utility installation Premises used to provide the public with the following services: • supply or treatment of water, hydraulic power or gas • sewerage, drainage or stormwater services • transport services including road, rail or water □ waste management facilities, or • network infrastructure.
+The use includes maintenance and storage depots and other facilities for the operation of the use.
+Specialised Use Specialised Use Veterinary services Premises used for veterinary care, surgery and treatment of animals that may include provision for the short-term accommodation of the animals on the premises.
 Essential Services Community Services Warehouse Premises used for the storage and distribution of goods, whether or not in a building, including self-storage facilities or storage yards.
 The use may include sale of goods by wholesale where ancillary to storage.
 The use does not include retail sales from the premises or industrial uses.
 Industry Industry Wholesale nursery Premises used for the sale of plants, but not to the general public, where the plants are grown on or adjacent to the site.
 The use may include sale of gardening materials where these are ancillary to the primary use.
 High Impact Rural Rural Winery Premises used for manufacturing of wine, which may include the sale of wine manufactured on site.
 High Impact Rural Rural